nschloe/tau/README.md

     \sin((n + 3/4) \tau) &= -1, &\qquad \cos((n + 3/4) \tau) &= 0
   \end{alignat*}
   ```

-  Trigonometric values off of the grid can easily be estimated:
+  Trigonometric values off the grid can easily be estimated:

   - $`\sin(13.7 \pi)`$ – Where is my calculator?
   - $`\sin(13.7 \tau)`$ – 13 full revolutions: forget about those.
 Plus .7, that's
     almost 3/4 of a revolution, so probably something close to -1.